hack4impact-michigan/chapter-resources/constitution.md

 	1. Purpose: To provide a basic knowledge of technology and social impact to new members and to integrate them into the culture of the club.
 	2. Members responsible: Community Chair, Education Chair, and Co-Directors.
 	3. The onboarding process will include, but is not limited to, technical, community, and social impact-related education.
 In this process:
-		1. No onboarding task should violate the rules of the Penn Book and any relevant external regulations.
+		1. No onboarding task should violate the University of Michigan's Standards of Conduct and any relevant external regulations.
 The tasks should not endanger the mental or physical health and well-being of any new member.
 		2. New Members’ completion of the onboarding is up to the discretion of the board.
 		3. In extenuating circumstances, Executive Board reserves the right to remove a member from the club anytime within the first semester of their membership by near-unanimous Executive Board agreement.